ringcentral/ringcentral-softphone-ts/mkdocs/docs/reference/decline.md

 # cloudPhone.decline()

 Decline an incoming call.
-Do not send it to voicemail.
+This is similar to how you decline a incoming call by pressing the "red button".

+The call may go to voicemail, depending on your account settings.

 ## Sample